Playa Hotels & Resorts N.V. (PLYA) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PLYA starting from Hymel Ryan Paul, who sale 21,882 shares at the price of $6.34 back on Jan 06.
-After this action, Hymel Ryan Paul now owns 402,997 shares of Playa Hotels & Resorts N.V., valued at $138,732 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PLYA starting from Buhler Brandon B, who sale 32,000 shares at the price of $8.98 back on Feb 28.
+After this action, Buhler Brandon B now owns 107,460 shares of Playa Hotels & Resorts N.V., valued at $287,360 using the latest closing price.

-Maliassas Gregory, the Chief Operating Officer of Playa Hotels & Resorts N.V., sale 15,542 shares at $6.34 during a trade that took place back on Jan 06, which means that Maliassas Gregory is holding 232,303 shares at $98,536 based on the most recent closing price.
+Hymel Ryan Paul, the Chief Financial Officer of Playa Hotels & Resorts N.V., sale 21,882 shares at $6.34 during a trade that took place back on Jan 06, which means that Hymel Ryan Paul is holding 402,997 shares at $138,732 based on the most recent closing price.

 Stock Fundamentals for PLYA